hashicorp/design-system/website/docs/components/form/super-select/partials/guidelines/guidelines.md

 ### When not to use

-- To display a list of links (or buttons) in a menu, consider the [HDS Dropdown](/components/dropdown) component instead.
+- To display a list of links (or buttons) in a menu, consider the [Dropdown](/components/dropdown) component instead.
-- When a simple select is needed for a form, consider the [HDS Select](/components/form/select) form component.
+- When a simple select is needed for a form, consider the [Select](/components/form/select) form component.
 - As a means to filter an array of objects within a data set; e.g., when presented in a tabular format or list.
 Instead, consider other [filtering patterns](/patterns/filter-patterns).

 ## Components